 Outfit your closets with these seven budget-friendly closet organization ideas and you might just do the happy dance!

 It's easy enough to sort your cleaning supplies on organizing day.
 But then you grab and put back, grab and put back, and two weeks later, the window cleaner is MIA again.

-Organizing closet items into labeled bins by task makes everything easier.
+Easy closet organization starts with bins.
+Place items together into bins or baskets based on the task.
 Then, when it’s cleaning time, tote the whole bin along.
-Everything you need for your to-do will be right there — and it’ll return to the shelf just as tidy as it was before.
+Everything you need for your to-do will be right there — and you'll return the bin to a well-organized closet shelf just as tidy as it was before.

 Bonus: Corral those mops and brooms with a hanging organizer and watch your floor become visible (and clean) again.

 Now that you have well organized closet bins, you probably want to know what's inside.
 It might sound easy to keep track of, but since baskets can manage everything from dental floss to beach towels, and they may be high up on the top shelf, make it easy on yourself and write out the contents (or at least a general idea of what's inside).
 Place your bins so that labels are visible from the closet door.
 Another idea is to put related items in the same container if possible.

 Bonus space-savvy solution: Spin your way to the back of the shelf with a Lazy Susan.

 Pullout shelves make every inch of your cupboards count.

 No more can't-reach corners.
 Nothing quietly expiring behind a blockade of cereal boxes.